Working with Children Who Have Incarcerated Parents

 The purpose of this course is to provide social workers and other practitioners who interface with families involved in the criminal justice system with effective tools and resources to support families experiencing incarceration in federal, state, and local prisons in the United States using a strengths-based, multi-systems life course (MSLC) perspective.

+Finally, you will have the opportunity to evaluate cases and apply what you have learned.
 This training covers topics such as abuse, racism and prejudice toward marginalized groups that may be sensitive for some people.
+This course is recommended for anyone who works with children.